Big (film): In popular culture

 The fictional Zoltar Speaks fortune-telling machine portrayed in the film was modeled after the real-life 1960s machine Zoltan, the name differing by one letter.
 In 2007, the Nevada-based animatronic company Characters Unlimited was awarded a trademark for Zoltar Speaks and began selling fortune-telling machines with that name.

-Big is referenced in the DC Extended Universe feature film Shazam!.
+Big is referenced in the DC Extended Universe (DCEU) feature film Shazam!.
 (Both films' plots center around a child who is magically transformed into an adult.)
 When the villain Doctor Sivana chases Billy Batson into a toy store, Billy unknowingly steps onto a Walking Piano and briefly plays it before being knocked out a window by Sivana.

 The machine makes an appearance in some episodes of the TV series The Order.
 In "Free Radicals, Part 2" (season 2, episode 2), Alyssa shows Jack their vault of magical artifacts, which she describes as "the beating heart of the Order."
 It contains objects such as Excalibur and the Ark of the Covenant as well as a Zoltar fortune-telling machine.
 Alyssa explains that it's an "enchanted" Zoltar machine that makes wishes come true.
 After Jack says he wishes to know his major, Alyssa quickly warns him that Zoltar is a "bit of a trickster" who "grants your wishes ironically."
 The machine is among the artifacts stolen by the demon summoned by the Knights of Saint Christopher.

-In the 2023 film Transformers: Rise of the Beasts, the character Mirage references the movie in the line, "Big is just a movie, you'll never be a real boy!"